graphql/graphql-spec/spec/Section 6 -- Execution.md

 ExecuteGroupedFieldSet(groupedFieldSet, objectType, objectValue,
 variableValues):

-- Let {incrementalFieldSetsByPath} be an empty map.
+- Let {incrementalDetailsByPath} be an empty map.
 - Initialize {resultMap} to an empty ordered map.
 - For each {groupedFieldSet} as {responseKey} and {fieldDigests}:
   - Let {deliveryGroups} be the set of delivery groups in {fieldDigests}.